cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-aws.md

 If you delete your application from Cloud 66, your servers will not be deleted on your cloud provider unless the <a href="/{{page.collection}}/how-to-guides/deployment/server-deletion.html">physical server deletion</a> setting is turned on.
 </p></div>

+## Using IAM instance profiles with your servers

+Instance profiles are a way to set specific roles on new servers that you spin up with AWS.
+You can read more about [creating your own instance profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the AWS docs.

+You can use your instance profiles via Cloud 66 by [calling them in the manifest file](/{{page.collection}}/how-to-guides/deployment/building-a-manifest-file.html#which-component) of your application.
+You can set a different profile for each component of an application (e.g. MySQL or Redis).
+We will then use that profile whenever we provision a server for that component.

 ## Reserved instances

 [AWS reserved instances](http://aws.amazon.com/ec2/purchasing-options/reserved-instances/) enable users to reserve instances for one to three years, which has pricing benefits when compared to on-demand instances.